teydlmnd/EDM---Portfolio---Princess-Thea-L.-Del-Mundo/README.md

 # EDM-Portfolio-Princess-Thea-L.-Del-Mundo
 This portfolio will contain copies of my Enterprise Data Management Lab Activities/Exercise
 ## About me
 I’m a 19-year-old first-year student pursuing a Bachelor of Science in Information Systems who is eager and willing to learn.
-As I begin my journey in this field, I am focused on building my foundation in coding and problem-solving while continuously improving my skills in C and Python.

-Outside of academics, I love listening to artists like Mac Ayres, Jeff Bernat, and Daniel Caesar.
-I also enjoy listening to R&B, reggae, and mostly old music because of their timeless sound and relaxing vibe.
-Music helps me stay inspired, especially when I’m studying or reflecting.
-I enjoy going on long walks and rides because they give me time to think and recharge.
-Watching horror movies is another interest of mine—I like the thrill and how they challenge my imagination.
-As an ambivert, I value both my quiet moments, like listening to music or taking peaceful walks, and meaningful social interactions where I can connect and share experiences with others.
+I love listening to artists like Mac Ayres, Jeff Bernat, and Daniel Caesar.
+I also enjoy R&B, reggae, and mostly old music because of their timeless sound and relaxing vibe.
+Music keeps me inspired, especially when I’m studying or reflecting.
+I enjoy going on long walks and rides to think and recharge, and I like watching horror movies for the thrill and imagination they bring.
+As an ambivert, I value both my quiet moments and meaningful social interactions where I can connect and share experiences with others.

-Throughout my studies, I’m excited to dive deeper into key areas like systems analysis, databases, and programming to understand how various components of technology interconnect to drive progress.
-I thrive in collaborative environments where I can exchange ideas with my peers and contribute to team projects, as I believe that sharing knowledge and working together pushes the boundaries of what we can accomplish.

 ## Education
 - College: City College of Angeles